Treatment of Cancer of the Bladder Neck

 Bladder cancer can have different degrees of malignancy.
 As for bladder cancer that can be considered the most benign, it localizes in a small bladder area, resulting in the formation of adenomas, polyps, and other formations.
 Malignant tumors include bladder cancer that is represented by more aggressive neoplasms.
 Such bladder cancer is characterized by the involvement of the submucosa and deeper tissues (invasive bladder cancer, muscle invasive bladder cancer).
 As the pathologically altered epithelial cells progress, the tumor grows all over the bladder wall and physicians detect that cancer has spread to other organs.

 Almost 80% of patients are 50-80 years old, with the research identified disease's peak at the age of 70.
 Men get diagnosed with the bladder cancer more often than women: according to the frequency of development among all malignant tumors, bladder cancer occupies 11th place in women and the fifth one in men.
 In men, the bladder cancer tends to be diagnosed at a younger age and is more aggressive.
-However, in women, if a muscle invasive bladder cancer is detected at an advanced stage, there are more risks and fewer chances for survival.
+However, in women, if a muscle invasive bladder cancer is detected beyond the stage one-three, there are more risks and fewer chances for survival.
 Due to anatomical reasons, cancer of the bladder neck develops more often in men.
 In their genitourinary system, there is a prostate gland, through which the upper part of the urethra goes.
 And basically, it should be remembered that cancer of the bladder neck is often not an independent pathology, but it develops along with inflammation of the bladder wall or prostate cancer.

 Timely diagnosis making and start of treatment of bladder cancer can stop the process and completely eliminate the disorder without negative consequences.